-Cops search for man who raped and shot 12-year-old boy
+Man in custody after 12-year-old boy was raped and shot in the face

+MIAMI-DADE COUNTY, Fla. – Law enforcement sources have told Local 10 News a man is in custody in connection to the abduction, assault and shooting of a 12-year-old boy.

+The boy was sexually assaulted and shot over the weekend, and temporarily blinded after a bullet struck him in the jaw and went out through the other side of his head, authorities said Monday.

-MIAMI-DADE COUNTY, Fla. – A 12-year-old boy sexually assaulted and shot over the weekend continues to recover in a hospital as police search for the man suspected in the sickening crime.
+He’s still in a lot of pain as he continues to recover at Jackson Memorial Hospital, while detectives search for the man suspected in the sickening crime.

-The boy’s life was likely saved by a good Samaritan.
+The boy’s life was likely saved by a good Samaritan, and doctors say that if the bullet went a millimeter in either direction, he’d be dead.

+“The young boy says he couldn’t see at the time.
+He had lost his sight and he was using his touch trying to find his way around to seek help,” said Det.
+Alvaro Zabaleta of the Miami-Dade Police Department

 A man who says he only goes by Johnny says he found the young boy wandering alone and crying early Saturday morning, blocks away from the Foodland Market on Northwest 37th Avenue and 47th Street in Miami-Dade County.
+Johnny can be seen on video escorting the boy to the market to get help.

 “He was conscious, he fell on the sidewalk and said he had been shot.
 That was all I know,” Johnny said.
 “He was screaming, ‘Help someone, help me, please.’
 So I [brought] him to the store where they could call the police.”

+Police describe the suspected attacker as a tall, white Hispanic man with long curly hair, between 30 and 40 years old.
+He was driving a black four-door sedan.

 According to investigators, the child was walking around the Brownsville neighborhood of Northwest Miami-Dade County at about 2 a.m. or 3 a.m.
-Saturday when he was abducted by a man who forced him into a black four-door sedan.
+Saturday when he was abducted by a man who forced him into the black sedan.

-At some point, the victim says he was sexually assaulted — right before the stranger pulled out a gun and shot him.
-The boy was eventually forced out of the car, authorities say.

-Police describe the suspect as a tall, white Hispanic man with long curly hair, between 30 and 40 years old.
-He was driving a black sedan and was last seen in the area of Northwest 45th Street and 31st Avenue — the area where authorities said the boy was sexually assaulted and shot.
+Police say the boy snuck out of his home Friday night to walk to a friend’s place, which is more than two miles away.
+He even placed pillows atop his bed to trick his parents into thinking he was still there.

 Surveillance video from Foodland Market shows witnesses coming to the boy’s aid and offering him water.

-Note: UPDATE: 12-year old boy who was abducted, raped & shot- snuck out of his home over the weekend to go over a friend’s house... even using pillows atop his bed to trick his parents.
-The brutal attack happened during his walk back home in the overnight hours. @WPLGLocal10— Terrell Forney (@TerrellWPLG) March 29, 2021